 After reading and looking into Lean principles and specifically Kanban, I realised I had bought into another lie.
 It’s Scrum or Kanban like they were incompatible with each other.
 My great ‘ah-ha’ moment then came: they complement each other: peanut butter and jam, fish and chips, Scrum and Kanban.

 And Kanban in the context of Scrum is defined in the Kanban Guide for Scrum Teams as ‘a strategy for optimising the flow of stakeholder value through a process that uses a visual, work-in-progress limited pull system.’
 Visual I understood — we had a Scrum board, which we updated each day.
 But ‘work in progress’ and a ‘pull system’?
-I had to read on.
+We continued that learning journey together.

-To ‘do’ Kanban, you have to follow six principles.
+To ‘do’ Kanban, you have to follow three practices.
 All of them are compatible with Scrum and will even enhance it.
-These six principles, in one form or another, are generally recognised as a minimum requirement.
+These core practices, in one form or another, are generally recognised as a minimum requirement.